Particle on a torus knot: Symplectic analysis

-We now investigate the reformulated gauge theory of a particle on a torus knot by means of BRST formalism which benefits in achieving the gauge fixing without breaking underlying symmetry.
-For this purpose, we replace the time dependent gauge parameter by anti-commuting (anti-)ghost variables $(\bar c)c$, satisfying $c^{2} = 0 = \bar{c}^{2}, \; c\bar{c}+\bar{c}c=0$.
+Now we investigate the reformulated gauge theory of a particle on a torus knot by means of BRST formalism which benefits in achieving the gauge fixing without breaking underlying symmetry.
+For this purpose, we introduce anti-commuting (anti-)ghost variables $(\bar c)c$, satisfying $c^{2} = 0 = \bar{c}^{2}, \; c\bar{c}+\bar{c}c=0$ to replace the time dependent gauge parameter.
 Thus, the BRST symmetry transformations $(s_{b})$ can be written as

 where $b$ is Nakanishi-Lautrup auxiliary variable.
 The BRST invariant first-order Lagrangian $(L_b)$ can be constructed by adding a BRST invariant function to \eqref{L'_final} as

 It can be rewritten in its full blaze of glory as